I wrote this post in 2016:

 “The thing that really riles people is the fact that, despite their struggling, the rich and powerful are doing better than ever before.
 Despite the thousand year struggle to create a fairer society, one where the power and wealth and opportunities were shared out relatively equitably, we’re back where we started – a handful of people have it all and the rest have virtually nothing.
 The average drone, if they’re lucky, might have a JOB.
-And you know what that spells?
+And you know what J-O-B spells?
 Just Over Broke.”

 I’m quoting from a great blog by Jim O’Connor here.
-And Jim lays out the part that marketing/advertising has played in creating inequality.
+Jim lays out the part that marketing/advertising has played in creating inequality.
 I quote again:

-So what has this got to do with marketing?
+“So what has this got to do with marketing?

 What have we been doing?
-Cruising the aisles in Waitrose for the latest artisan breads, worrying about what lampshades to put in the guest room, bargain hunting for cut price brands at designer outlets, trying to decide whether we’re a Waitrose type or more Tesco, checking the latest prices on Easyjet for breaks in Rome, discussing the relative merits of Starbucks vs Caffe Nero, and then posting pictures on Facebook to show the wonderful lifestyle we’ve created for ourselves.
+Cruising the aisles in Waitrose for the latest artisan breads, worrying about what lampshades to put in the guest room, bargain hunting for cut price brands at designer outlets, trying to decide whether we’re a Waitrose type or more Tesco, checking the latest prices on Easyjet for breaks in Rome, discussing the relative merits of Starbucks vs Caffe Nero, and then posting pictures on Facebook to illustrate the wonderful lifestyle we’ve created for ourselves.

-Marketing has not only been the engine of demand – it has also replaced religion as the opium of the people, distracting, duping and doping us while we are slowly being disempowered, over worked and driven into debt.
-Only now are people, beginning to feel the pinch at last, starting to realise “we’ve been robbed!”
+Marketing has not only been the engine of demand – it has also replaced religion as the opium of the people, distracting, diverting, seducing and duping us while we are slowly being disempowered, over-worked and driven into debt.
+Here is a snapshot of that indebtedness:

 Donald Trump – made by Mad Men